ponvel-i2i/documentation/source/index.md

 This endpoint is used to get all the assessments.
 The assessment id is used to get the individual assessment.

+The list of Risk Assessments available are:
+* Breast Cancer
+* Lung Cancer
+* Heart Disease
+* Colon Cancer

 <aside class="notice">
 You must replace `ACCESS_TOKEN` with your API request.
 </aside>